Welcome to Objects and Order Exhibitions!

 Add Object Data

-For each object, select your Exhibition Blueprint to display the form fields.
+For each object, select your Exhibition Blueprint to display the form fields for your exhibition.
 You can enter or update object information anytime.
 Remember to Save.

-The information you enter in these fields will be available for selection when you create the digital exhibition.
+The information you enter in these fields will be available for selection when you create the digital exhibition (unless a field has been designated as Internal in your Blueprint, in which case, you'll see a padlock on the field).

 Add Files